JacobJohnstone/JacobJohnstone/README.md

 I am a software engineering graduate from The University of Western Ontario.
 Currently building a new app, Amorie!

 ## 🔭 I’m Currently Working On
-- 📱 Using react-native to create Amorie 💌!
+- 📱 Using React-Native with Firebase to create Amorie 💌!
 - 💻 Building fullstack applications with ReactJS and Node/ExpressJS
 - 🎮 Participating in game jams with a focus on best practices and common design-patterns

 Check out my [coding portfolio](https://jacobj-portfolio.vercel.app/) built with ReactJS!

 ## 🌱 I’m Currently Learning
-- 🤖 How to spend more time customizing Arch
+- 🤖 How to deploy and market an App on the App Store
-- 🧮 Strengthening my data structures and algorithms fundamentals
-- 💡 Enhancing my skills of best coding practices in multiple domains
+- 💡 Enhancing my knowledge of best coding practices in multiple domains

 ## 👯 I’m Looking to Collaborate
 Any and all programming projects!
 I am eager to connect with people and use my skillset to help others.